 - BROCCOLI.
-The crunch is great, but let’s be honest, the health benefits are reason enough we should eat them every chance we get: anti-cancer properties, bone health, eye health, digestive health, detoxification, liver protection, slowed aging, regulates blood pressure, healthy brain function, improved metabolism, anti-inflammatory properties, protection against chronic disease, and so much more…
+The crunch is great, but let’s be honest, the health benefits are reason enough for us to eat broccoli every chance we get: anti-cancer properties, bone health, eye health, digestive health, detoxification, liver protection, slowed aging, regulates blood pressure, healthy brain function, improved metabolism, anti-inflammatory properties, protection against chronic disease, and so much more…

 - CHICKPEAS.
 We make and eat a lot of hummus, so we always have chickpeas in stock.
-We keep them on hand for hummus, but they can be used in many dishes..
-Their nutritional benefits, including being a source of plant-based protein, on top of the versatility make them a go-to for many vegetarians, vegans, and others who eat a similar diet.
+Their nutritional benefits, including being a source of plant-based protein, on top of the versatility, make them a go-to for many vegetarians, vegans, and others who eat a similar diet.

 - RED ONION.
-We eat onions daily and don’t stress about which type/color.
+We eat onions daily and never stress about which type/color.
 Reds are great for salads because of their mild flavor; I also like the color they add.
 They were finely chopped in this salad because we wanted them to blend nicely, which is why they’re hard to spot in the photo.

 - SUN-DRIED TOMATOES.
-I used sun-dried tomatoes packed in oil for this recipe.
-I’ve never found them easy to chop, but they sure are delicious!!!
-As with anything in a can, jar, box, or bag, READ the ingredients; you want to know what else is in the jar with your sun-dried tomatoes.
+I used sun-dried tomatoes packed in oil.
+As with anything in a can, jar, box, or bag, READ the ingredients; you want to know what else is in the jar with your tomatoes.

 - AVOCADOS.
 Yum…one of my favorite foods!
-Potassium galore, healthy fats, and a magically flavor.
-The avocado spread in this love the nutritional benefits of avocados, especially their high potassium content and healthy fat profile, but in this dish, the flavor is key!!!
+Potassium galore, healthy fats, and a magical flavor.
+I love the nutritional benefits of avocados, especially their high potassium content and healthy fat profile, but in this dish, the flavor is key!!!
 The avocado spread took it from “good” to “great” on my scale.

 - AVOCADO OIL.
-You could use olive oil, but I’m a fan of avocado oil’s mild flavor.
+You can use olive oil, but I’m a fan of the mild flavor of avocado oil.

 - LEMON JUICE.
-I’ll always use freshly squeezed lemon juice 99% of the time.
+We use freshly squeezed lemon juice 99% of the time.
 It’s rare for us to be lemon-less, and it’s almost just as fast to squeeze them.
-If you use a bottle, check the ingredients; some bottles of juice may have preservatives in them.
+If you use a bottle, check the ingredients; some bottles of juice may have unnecessary preservatives in them.

 - DIJON MUSTARD.
 If you don’t keep Dijon mustard in your fridge, it’s worth the purchase.
 It can be used in many simple dressings.

 - PURE MAPLE.
-Honey and maple can usually be used interchangeably.
+Honey and maple can often be used interchangeably.
 Both have nutritional benefits and in my opinion are equally as yummy.
 You will want to use pure maple if you’re eating a vegan diet or taking it somewhere where there could potentially be others eating a vegan diet.
 It’s always good to be considerate. 😉 I keep both and use both.
-For this recipe I used honey.
-(Note: the difference in texture can make a crucial difference in some recipes.
+We used honey in this recipe.
+(Note: the difference in texture can make a crucial difference sometimes.
 I’ve made that mistake.)

 - SALT.
 We always use pink salt.

 - MINCED GARLIC.
-I think garlic cloves will always taste a little better, and we just purchased some fresh.
+I think garlic cloves will always taste a little better, and we usually have some in stock.
 However, just for the sake of making it as simple as possible, we used our back up squeeze minced organic garlic we keep on hand.